 For convenience, search from Localrent.com is integrated on this page.
 You can either book directly from their website or through ours.
 In case of difficulties or questions, we have a direct contact with the owner and we’ll help to solve all arising problems as quickly as possible.

 The prices are the same as when renting a car at the office of rental company (sometimes even cheaper).
 We checked it ourselves when we rented a car the last time.
-Here you can read our comparison.
+Here is our comparison.

 But there is a nuance: offers from dozens of different companies are collected here.
 They may have slightly different insurance conditions, deposits and the cost of additional services.
 For example: